Mannering Park

 Table Chart PROFILE FAQ

-Mannering Park has a typical household mix, with a fairly typical median household size
+Mannering Park has a typical household mix, with a lower-than-average median household size

-Family households account for 71.1% of all households, including 25.7% couples with children, 26.3% couples without children, and 18.4% single parent families.
-Non-family households comprise the remaining 28.9%, with lone person households at 24.8% and group households making up 3.6%.
-The median household size is 2.5 people, which matches the Greater Sydney average.
+Family households comprise 71.1% of all households, including 25.7% couples with children, 26.3% couples without children, and 18.4% single parent families.
+Non-family households account for the remaining 28.9%, with lone person households at 24.8% and group households comprising 3.6%.
+The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households